Walkable West Hollywood: Rock ‘n’ Roll Tour

 The spirit of rock ‘n’ roll is not only alive in West Hollywood—it thrives.
-Rock legends old and new bring WeHo to life—they play hard at hip clubs and sleep it off in swanky hotels.
-The Strip is known for badass escapades and awesome live music.
-The Rock n Roll Walk on The Sunset Strip begins at…
+Rock legends old and new bring West Hollywood to life, playing hard at its clubs and sleeping it off in its swanky hotels.
+The Strip in particular has long been known for badass escapades and incredible live music.
+Want to walk in the footsteps of rock stars?
+The Rock ‘n Roll Walk on The Sunset Strip begins at…

 1. Andaz West Hollywood Hotel

-Nicknamed “The Riot House,” this was the rocker hotel in the 1960s and 70s.
-Touring rock groups like The Rolling Stones, Led Zeppelin, The Who and The Doors all stayed here.
-Imagine wild parties on the balconies and trashed rooms.
-Drummer John Bonham is rumored to have ridden his motorcycle through the halls.
-Jim Morrison got evicted for hanging out a window by his fingertips.
-A glass panel in one of the rooms once read: “Come on baby, light my fire.
-Try to set the night on fire.”
-The Doors, 1967.
+Nicknamed “The Riot House,” this was the rocker hotel of the 1960s and 70s.
+Touring rock groups like The Rolling Stones, Led Zeppelin, The Who, and The Doors all stayed here.
+Imagine trashed room and wild parties on the balconies.
+Led Zeppelin drummer John Bonham is rumored to have ridden his motorcycle through the halls, while front man Robert Plant once proclaimed himself a “golden god” while standing on a balcony of room 905, from which he could see the billboard for their 1975 album, “Physical Graffiti”.
+Keith Richards once dropped a TV off the balcony of room 1015, while Jim Morrison got evicted for precariously hanging out a window by his fingertips.
+A glass panel in one of the rooms once read, “Come on baby, light my fire.
+Try to set the night on fire.” – The Doors, 1967.

-A present-day celebrity hotspot and hangout for rock bands like Smashing Pumpkins, Guns N Roses, The Cranberries, The Who and many others.
+A present-day rooftop pool bar and celebrity hangout for rock bands like the Smashing Pumpkins, Guns N’ Roses, The Cranberries, The Who, and many others.

-Today it’s an office building (sorry).
-In the mid-1960s, this was a happening scene, taking up the first four (of 10) floors with lines around the block nightly.
-Hef lived on the top floor with a round bed and moving wall with a fully stocked bar.
-His business partner Mario Maglieri, came out from Chicago in 1964 to help launch the club and left soon after to be a partner at Whisky a Go- Go down the street.
+Today, it’s an office building, but in the mid-1960s, this was a happening scene taking up the first four of 10 floors and attracting customers who lined up around the block nightly.
+Hef lived on the top floor with a round bed and a moving wall with a fully stocked bar.
+His business partner, Mario Maglieri, came out from Chicago in 1964 to help launch the club and left soon after to be a partner at Whisky a Go- Go down the street.

 Cross the street still going west on Sunset Blvd…